jaxdb/jaxdb/entities/README.md

 ### Known Issues

-* To model the strong-typed relation amongst the DataType(s), the **xdb-entities** framework has many method definitions that have hundreds of overloads.
+* To model the strong-typed relation amongst the DataType(s), the **XDE** framework has many method definitions that have hundreds of overloads.
 This pattern causes a compilation performance inefficiency that results in lengthy compilation times.
 This is a known bug of javac that has been fixed in JDK 9.
 The bug can be referenced [here](https://bugs.openjdk.java.net/browse/JDK-8051946).

 ### Dev Status